-Jayda Cheaves Dallas Strip Club Hosting Turns DEADLY, 3 People Killed On Live Stream
+Jayda Cheaves’ Dallas Strip Club Hosting Turns DEADLY, 3 People Killed On Live Stream

 Stop the violence.

 Jayda Cheaves is sending her condolences after a strip club she was hosting turned into a deadly shootout.
-Three men died Sunday after bullets ring off overnight at the Dallas club, according to local ABC news reports.
+Three men died Sunday after bullets rang off overnight at the Aces of Dallas club, according to local ABC news reports.

-Before deleting her twitter account, the instagram influencer and girlfriend to rapper Lil Baby sent her condolences to the deceased, writing “RIP to those who were injured last night.
-That was the absolute scariest shit ever.
+Before deleting her Twitter account, the Instagram influencer and girlfriend to rapper Lil Baby sent her condolences to the deceased, writing “RIP to those who were injured last night.
+That was the absolute scariest s*** ever.
 I am literally still in shock rn.”

 The shooting that was partially caught on video, happened around 2:30 am, early Sunday.

-When help finally arrived the scene, police said they found Darry Wayne Nellums Jr., 26, dead at the scene from a gunshot wound.
+When help finally arrived at the scene, police said they found Darry Wayne Nellums Jr., 26, dead at the scene from a gunshot wound.
 Officials said they also found Demarion Marquis Glasco, 27, and Tavion Ellis Rice, 29, who had been shot.
 First responders took both injured men to a local hospital, where they later died.

-*Trigger warning* video of the incident exists HERE from a partygoer who livestreamed that night.
+*Trigger warning* video of the incident exists HERE from a partygoer who live-streamed that night.

-After graphic video from the aftermath of the club shooting circulated, people left foul comments blaming Jayda for the incident.
+After the graphic video from the aftermath of the club shooting circulated, people left foul comments blaming Jayda for the incident.
 Before removing her account from Twitter, the mom wrote to a critic:

 My life was at risk just like everybody in that club.
 That could’ve been me or any of my ppl.
 You sound crazy.
 This is a serious moment and you trying to make it about me.

+Jayda is known for her recent collaborations with Fashion Nova and her Youtube channel that has amassed over 200,000 followers.
+The model shares behind the scenes footage of her life and family with fans.

-So far, police are still investigating who and why the shooting took place.
+So far, police are still investigating.
 RIP to the victims.

 Comments